 A fresh expression is a form of church for our changing culture, established primarily for the benefit of those who are not yet part of any church.
 These are forms of church which are:

-- Missional: birthed by the Spirit to reach not-yet-Christians
+- Missional: birthed by the Spirit to reach people neglected or harmed by the church

 - Contextual: seek to serve the context in an appropriate form for the people in it